Defining a Change of Circumstance

 C. Loan Amount Changes

-IMPORTANT: After Initial Loan Estimate or Submission (whichever comes first), you will only be able to adjust the Rate Lock Period and Impounds.
+IMPORTANT: After submission (whichever comes first), you will only be able to adjust the pricing criteria related to Rate Lock.
 To learn more, read Locking a Loan.

 Requesting a Change of Circumstance

-To request a Change of Circumstance (COC), submit the online Change of Circumstance (COC) Form.
+To request a Change of Circumstance (COC), click Change of Circumstance under Loan Actions.

 Change of Circumstance Review

 The Disclosures Team will review the CoC, modify the loan, and send out a re-disclosure.
 They will notify the Processor, Account Manager, and Account Executive when the loan changes are made.